Avanochi-project/AVANOCHI/avanochi/core/docs/README.md

                 offer_throughput=400
             )
     ```
+    this method has to be added in the start of every other query method in the database.

 - **Database methods**: The `CosmosDBService` provides a set of generic CRUD methods and query execution helpers that abstract direct interaction with Cosmos DB:

     - `create_item()`: Inserts a new document into the container.
-Automatically generates a unique `id` if not provided and validates the presence of a `user_id`.
+Automatically generates a unique `id`.

     ```python
     def create_item(self, item: dict) -> dict:

+        self._ensure_connection()
         try:
             # Ensure unique ID
             if "id" not in item:
                 item["id"] = str(uuid.uuid4())

-            if "user_id" not in item:
-                raise DatabaseError("Missing required field: 'user_id'")

             created = self._container.create_item(body=item)
             logging.info(f"Item created with id={created['id']}")